 ONPARA – Wheelchair Basketball (Provincial)

-Burlington Vipers (Hamilton/Burlington/Oakville):
+Burlington Vipers Wheelchair Basketball (Hamilton/Burlington/Oakville)

-• Description: Part of the Golden Horseshoe Disabled Sports Association
+Part of the Golden Horseshoe Disabled Sports Association

-Cruisers Sports (Mississauga):
+Cruisers Sports Wheelchair Basketball (Mississauga)

-• Description: Mission Statement is to enhance the quality of life for individuals with physical disabilities through sport and recreational activities.
+Mission Statement is to enhance the quality of life for individuals with physical disabilities through sport and recreational activities.

-London Wheelchair Basketball Association (LWBA):
+London Wheelchair Basketball Association (LWBA)

 Ottawa Wheelchair Basketball

-• Description: The Ottawa-Carleton Wheelchair Sports Association (OCWSA) has been a leader in providing quality sport opportunities to people in the Ottawa area since 1976.
+The Ottawa-Carleton Wheelchair Sports Association (OCWSA) has been a leader in providing quality sport opportunities to people in the Ottawa area since 1976.
 Over the years, OCWSA has grown to provide an adult recreational league and opportunities for competitive play with parasports Quebec.
 Inclusion is our strength: People of all ages, genders, abilities and athletic skill are welcome to join our club.
 We believe in inclusion and are committed to helping people learn and appreciate wheelchair basketball.

-Rose City Riot (Windsor):
+Rose City Riot Wheelchair Basketball (Windsor)

-• Description: The Rose City Riot Parasports Club is a volunteer-run organization striving to bring accessible sports opportunities to Windsor and Essex County.
+The Rose City Riot Parasports Club is a volunteer-run organization striving to bring accessible sports opportunities to Windsor and Essex County.
 Founded by players from the now defunct LaSalle Lightning Wheelchair Basketball Team, Rose City Riot membership is open to those both with and without physical disabilities.
 Our basketball program is open to individuals of all ages and levels of experience.
 A limited number of sports chairs are available for members to use.
 The ability to self-propel is required.
 Our long term goal is to recruit qualified instructors and coaches and develop additional parasports programming based on public interest.

-Twin City Spinners (Waterloo Region):
+Twin City Spinners Wheelchair Basketball (Waterloo Region)

-• Description: The Twin City Spinners is a not-for-profit volunteer based sports organization dedicated to the promotion, growth and development of Wheelchair Basketball within the Waterloo Region (Cambridge, Kitchener, Waterloo).
+The Twin City Spinners is a not-for-profit volunteer based sports organization dedicated to the promotion, growth and development of Wheelchair Basketball within the Waterloo Region (Cambridge, Kitchener, Waterloo).
 Member of the Great Lake Conference Wheelchair Basketball League.
 The Twin City Spinners Wheelchair Basketball Team was formed in 1976 and joined the Southern Ontario Wheelchair Basketball League in 1977, and the National Wheelchair Basketball Association in 1980, competing throughout Canada and the USA.
 Through hard work and determination, team members improved their ranking from top 25 in the 1990s to National League Division 2 Champions in 2009.

-Wheelchair Basketball Quinte (Bay of Quinte):
+Wheelchair Basketball Quinte (Bay of Quinte)

-Vaughan City Lashers
+Vaughan City Lashers Wheelchair Basketball

-🧘 Yoga & Dance
+Yoga & Dance

 Adaptive wellness and movement programs offered by community organizations.